koalazak/i18n-express/README.md

 ### Example

- Create a directory "langs" with .json files for each lang.
+ Create a directory "i18n" with .json files for each lang.
 Ej:
  - en.json
  - es.json
  - en\-us.json